-Indeed, the beard, like the hair, nails and all the cells in our body needs to be nourished.
-And not only outdoors, with oils and creams....
+To encourage growth the beard, like the hair, nails and all the cells in our body, needs to be nourished.
+This is not just on the outside with oils and creams....

 4. Eat for healthy hair

-A verity of foods will encourage hair to grow faster and healthier.
+A variety of foods will encourage hair to grow faster and healthier.

 Get healthy fats from fatty fish, avocados and eggs.
-There are lots of hair benefitting compounds in berries, nuts and seeds.
-These also featured in the Viking diet .
+There are also lots of hair benefitting compounds in berries, nuts and seeds.
+These also featured in the Viking diet.

 We're talking here about feeding you properly, to make your beard grow quickly and strong.
 The funny thing is that it goes with a sportsman's diet, so you can kill two birds with one stone!
 To have the beard and body of a Viking warrior! (as long as you do a lot of sports, we agree...)

 Proteins are the key.
 If you want to promote the growth of your beard, you will have to eat a lot of protein.
-It can be dried fruits, white meat, fish and also red meat but to be limited...
+It can be dried fruits, white meat, fish and also red meat, but not too much...

 5. You'll have to be patient

-It is important to understand that the growth of the beard, like hair by the way....
-Is not an exact, measurable and predictable science.
+It is important to understand that hair growth is not an exact, measurable and predictable science.
 You won't be able to say, "My beard grows 1cm a month so in 18 months I'll have Ragnar's beard in season 4 of Vikings"

 Viking beard Long or short ?

-The first thing to know is that the Viking beard is not necessarily a long beard, even if the long beard is a very common belief and widely represented in films and other representations of the Vikings.
+The Viking beard was not necessarily a long beard, even if the long beard is what dominates in popular representations of Vikings.

-Now largely influenced by modern culture, a shorter beard will give a wiser and more neat appearance, it is up to you to decide according to the shape of your face, what suits you best.
-Anyway, it will always be possible to let it grow later on!
+Largely thank to the influence of modern culture, a shorter beard will give a wiser and more neat appearance.
+I is up to you to decide, based on the shape of your face, what suits you best.
+Plus, it will always be possible to let it grow later on!

 Vikings take care of their beard and hair

-Bone beard comb with its case found in Viking tombs
+Bone beard comb with its case found in Viking tomb

-John of Wallingford's chronicles also report that Danish Viking men had managed to divert the virtue of married women and even nobleman's young daughters through their habit of doing their hair every day and changing clothes regularly in addition to Saturday baths.
-Women couldn't resist them !
+The chronicles of Eglishman John of Wallingford report that Danish Viking men managed to overcome the virtue of married women and even the young daughters of noblemen with their clean hair and habit of bathing and changing their clothes every saturday.
+Women couldn't resist them!

 How exactly you style your Viking beard depends on the look that you are going for.
-If you decide to go for a longer beard style, braids are a great way to make your beard style distinctively Viking.
-If your beard is relatively thin you might consider a single braid beard style starting at your chin.
+If you decide to go for a longer beard style, braids are a great way to make your beard distinctively Viking.
+If your beard is relatively thin, you might consider a single braid starting at your chin.